 var a int = 4

 To define a floating point number, you may use one of the following notations:

 var d float64 = 9.14

-Strings are defined either with a single quote or a double quotes.
+Strings in Go are defined with double quotes.

 The difference between the two is that using double quotes makes it easy to include apostrophes (whereas these would terminate the string if using single quotes)

 var s string = "Don't worry about apostrophes"